Commonly Asked Questions

 - The non-breadwinning spouse's ability to find work: A judge will typically consider the spouse's employability in determining whether the court should order maintenance.

-- Financial abuse or control: If either spouse has committed financial abuse by wasting, destroying or fraudulently concealing the couples’ assets, the judge must weigh whether or not such circumstances warrant either the denial or the imposition of spousal maintenance to compensate for such treatment and limitations, as well as weigh those factors in determining the amount and duration of the maintenance to be awarded.
+- Financial abuse or control: If either spouse has committed financial abuse by wasting, destroying, or fraudulently concealing the couple's assets, the judge must weigh whether or not such circumstances warrant either the denial or the imposition of spousal maintenance to compensate for such treatment and limitations, as well as weigh those factors in determining the amount and duration of the maintenance to be awarded.

 - Premarital agreements: If a valid prenuptial agreement exists and addresses alimony, a judge will consider the deal when determining and ordering the alimony.